-- · Any aesthetic degradation of colored gel coat, including fading, oxidation (chalking), and discoloration; colored gel coats do not perform as well as white-based gel coats and are generally more susceptible to degradation of the gel's aesthetic properties, especially in below-the-waterline applications. - Corrosion damage if attributed to improper or inadequate maintenance as recommended by the respective original equipment manufacturer; - · Components that have been altered; - Failure of any cockpit cover which has been used while trailering the vessel; - Windshield breakages or damage; - Cost for haul-out, launch, lift charges, towing, travel time, boat transport, storage costs; - Any Formula boat that is modified for operation, in any contest of speed, acceleration, or endurance whatsoever or damage caused by any improper alteration or modification to the boat or any of its component parts or accessories, including damage resulting from alteration, modification, repair or replacement in such a way as to increase the cubic-inch capacity or horsepower output of the engine and boat as originally manufactured; - Any guarantee whatsoever that a particular boat will achieve a certain level of performance relating to speed, range, fuel consumption or performance characteristics; - Any Formula boat that is used for commercial purposes.
-A vessel that is used 50% or more of the time for business or revenue-producing purposes may, at Formula's sole discretion, be considered a commercial vessel; - Repairs occurring outside the United States and Canada, unless specifically noted as an International boat on the original (first owner) factory invoice; - Standard maintenance items that wear with use and must be periodically replaced or replenished, including but not limited to: batteries; light bulbs; fuses; spark plugs; spark plug wires; fuel filters; air filters; oil filters; engine oil; transmission fluid; engine belts; antifreeze; raw water impellers; - Seakeeper[TM] anti-roll gyro systems after expiration of the OEM warranty.
+- Any aesthetic degradation of colored gel coat, including fading, oxidation (chalking), and discoloration; colored gel coats do not perform as well as white-based gel coats and are generally more susceptible to degradation of the gel's aesthetic properties, especially in below-the-waterline applications. - Corrosion damage if attributed to improper or inadequate maintenance as recommended by the respective original equipment manufacturer; - · Components that have been altered; - Failure of any cockpit cover which has been used while trailering the vessel; - Windshield breakages or damage; - Cost for haul-out, launch, lift charges, towing, travel time, boat transport, storage costs\\\\; - Any Formula boat that is modified for operation, in any contest of speed, acceleration, or endurance whatsoever or damage caused by any improper alteration or modification to the boat or any of its component parts or accessories, including damage resulting from alteration, modification, repair or replacement in such a way as to increase the cubic-inch capacity or horsepower output of the engine and boat as originally manufactured; - Any guarantee whatsoever that a particular boat will achieve a certain level of performance relating to speed, range, fuel consumption or performance characteristics\\\\; - Any Formula boat that is used for commercial purposes.
+A vessel that is used 50% or more of the time for business or revenue-producing purposes may, at Formula's sole discretion, be considered a commercial vessel; - Damage attributed to use of contaminated or unapproved fuel and/or other fluids; - Standard maintenance items that wear with use and must be periodically replaced or replenished, including but not limited to: batteries; light bulbs; fuses; spark plugs; spark plug wires; fuel filters; air filters; oil filters; engine oil; transmission fluid; engine belts; antifreeze; raw water impellers; - SeakeeperTM anti-roll gyro systems after expiration of the OEM warranty.

-The "Service Assist Benefit" of one hour of labor (up to \$125) can be claimed for each instance of the following if associated with a warrantable repair: haul-out/launch, lift, towing, or travel/mobile service; not to exceed a total of \$375 on any one claim.
+\\\\The "Service Assist Benefit" of \$100 can be claimed for each instance of the following if associated with a warrantable repair: haul-out/launch, lift, towing, or travel/mobile service; not to exceed a total of \$300 on any one claim.

-Due to a continuing program of product development and improvement, Formula Boats reserves the right to change Formula specifications, features and prices without notice.
+\\\\\Due to a continuing program of product development and improvement, Formula Boats reserves the right to change Formula specifications, features and prices without notice.